El Bizri family

-The Al-Bizri (El-Bizri, Bizri) family (Arabic: البزري, romanized: al-Bizrī) is an Arab Levantine noble family of Hashemite origin.
+The El-Bizri (Al-Bizri, Bizri) family (Arabic: البزري, romanized: al-Bizrī) is an Arab Levantine noble family of Hashemite origin.
 Historically, its members settled in Sidon, Lebanon with a large branch also growing in Damascus, Syria, and a much smaller presence in Acre ('Akka) mainly in pre-1948 Palestine.

 Origin

-Traditionalist Arab/Levantine genealogists (nuqaba’ Sayda wa Dimashq) who established the family-tree noted that the Al-Bizri descent comes from the lineage of the Imam Husayn ibn Ali as 'Sheriffs' (Ashraf).
+Traditionalist Arab/Levantine genealogists (nuqaba’ Sayda wa Dimashq) who established the family-tree noted that the Al-Bizri descent comes from the lineage of the Imam Husayn ibn Ali as 'Sherifs' (Ashraf).